HOME • DISCOGRAPHY • CONTACT • GALLERY • LINKS •

 included new albums from the legendary bluesmen : Son House, Sam Chatmon, Yank Rachell and Bill Williams.

-Larry Johnson, Jo-ann Kelly, Roy Bookbinder, John Miller, Woody Mann and Graham Hine were also on the label
+Contemporaries, Larry Johnson, Jo-ann Kelly, Roy Bookbinder, John Miller, Woody Mann and Graham Hine were also on the label.

 “..he could be one of the most exciting acoustic guitarists to come along since John Fahey.
 Whatever he does, he has created in this record

 a sort of monument to the full flowing of white blues scholarship...”
-Timothy Ferris (editor) ROLLING STONE February 1972
+Timothy Ferris (editor to be) ROLLING STONE February 1972

 Nick Perls was a key figure on the American blues trail, rediscovering the likes of Son House and Skip James.